davedotdev/tfjsonbuilder/README.md

 This project loads the Terraform JSON Schema and creates a TF JSON configuration blob from the schema.
 This is a tool for a programmatic tool-chain.

+**WARNING & DISCLAIMER**

+I never intended to share this work for one primary reason; the code stinks.
+It does the equivalent of 'bit banging'.
+The data structure created is done so artificially through print statements.
+I'll address this in 0.0.2 and use proper a tree of data instances and then unmarshal it.
+For now, it works, albeit, it feels a bit dirty.
+My excuse (which I'm sticking to) is speed.

 #### Usage

 ```bash